JohannesKlauss/web-fragments-next-js/README.md

 Open **http://localhost:3000** to see the composed app.

 > The blog app is also accessible standalone at http://localhost:3001.
+> The account app is also accessible standalone at http://localhost:5173.

 ## Graceful Degradation